Everything You Need to Know Criminal Record Checks

 Background checks can be done by employers for various reasons.
 They may want to know if a potential employee has any criminal records or has been convicted of a crime in the past few years.
 Background checks also include credit and driving history checks and are sometimes used as a condition for employment.

-Who Can Access Criminal Records and How Can They Access Them?
+Who Can Access Criminal Records?

 When it comes to criminal records, there are a lot of misconceptions.
 It is not just the police who can see the records.
 The records may also be available to employers, landlords and even schools.
 There is some confusion about what employers use for screening purposes, which is why we need more information about what they can access and how they use it to make hiring decisions.